grislyeye/grislyeye.com/posts/black-griffin-session-30.md

 <dt>Ba'Raknul</dt>
 <dd>
-  <p><span class="action">leans in close to the man and eyes him looking for hint of lies and knowing he’s freaking him out asks quietly</span> Do you have anything interesting?</p>
+  <p class="action">leans in close to the man and eyes him looking for hint of lies and knowing he’s freaking him out asks quietly</p>
+  <p>Do you have anything interesting?</p>
 </dd>

 <dt>The trader</dt>